rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: E.g., 1.x for some fraction.
 Where the variaous csat oeprations are used in asm.js etc, you could imagine have it compile to unboxed, etc. implementation.
 Is any implementor looking at that?

 SYG: SInce our asm.js is kind of ahead of time.
 Any engines that optimizes for asm.js has to kind of have that stuff anyway.
-The cast operator and the with operator...you realize it may not always be a constant, but it's not going to be a ?? big deal
+The cast operator and the with operator...you realize it may not always be a constant, but it's not going to be a ?? big deal.

 DH: If you as me to write down the type optimizations that I need for primitize types.
 I don't know if I could do that.
-But how hard is it to characterize that.
+But how hard is it to characterize that?

 WH: There are really two obvious choices.
 There are only two I can think of that do reductions of an Integer x modulo 2⁶⁴: `asUintN(64, x)` and `x & 0xFFFFFFFFFFFFFFFFn`.